federico-paolillo/nested-combine-reducers/README.md

 });
 ```

-As you can see you have to call manually combineReducers multiple times, *potentially losing the overview of your state shape*.
+As you can see you have to call manually `combineReducers` multiple times, *potentially losing the overview of your state shape*.
-In fact from the example above it is not immediately obvious what the state shape looks like.
+In fact from the example above it is not immediately clear what the state shape looks like.
-This library tries to simplify this workflow by allowing you to specify a reducers map with nested reducing functions.
+This library tries to simplify this workflow by allowing you to use directly a reducers map with nested reducing functions.

 The example above with nestedCombineReducers would become: